 - Whenever possible, students are encouraged to schedule their exams with accommodations to be taken under the direct supervision of their instructors or their department.
 If not possible, students may take their exam at the DRES Testing Accommodations Center (TAC).

 - Exams (including extended time) must be scheduled to fit within TAC’s hours of operation.
 (Hours of operation are listed above)

 - Exams taken at DRES must be scheduled at least one week in advance!
 Finals only must be scheduled by the above date.
-The TAC will provide a deadline each semester on this website.
+The TAC will provide a deadline each semester on this website for final exams.
 Keep an eye out for that announcement.

 - All exams must be scheduled by using the DRES Schedule Your Exam website or in person.
 Exceptions will be made only for disability-related conditions that make signing up online very difficult.
 Students must work with the TAC well in advance to set up this arrangement.
 The "Schedule Your Exams" link can be found in the upper right hand corner of this web page.

 - Exams must be scheduled to be taken at the same time as the regular classroom exams.
 Exceptions, such as evening exams or when time accommodations extend into another class period, must be arranged with your instructor and the TAC Coordinator on a case by case basis.

 - After an exam is scheduled with DRES, the testing office will contact the instructor and make arrangements to receive the exam.
 After the test is taken, the testing office will deliver it to the instructor's department office.

 - Students are required to mark all accommodations needed for the exam that they qualify for.
 If the student does not select a specific accommodation, the TAC will assume that the student is choosing not to utilize the accommodation.